 The materials I use day to day to make my work are probably the most important – paint, plywood, clay and jesmonite (a type of casting plaster).
 The books I keep in my studio are also pretty essential, I’m often referencing a lot of imagery from different books, that I’ve collected over time, whilst I’m making.

 The colour palette is so beautiful, how did you choose the colour when you make a work?

-I have quite instantaneous sort of approach to colour, it’s all really natural.
-I don’t pre plan the colour too much, and I love it just unfold and happen.
-I see a lot of the works that I make as being part of large installation.
-So I sort of base my colour choices on the colours I already have.
-If I think I have too many sculptures that are purple or green, then I want some more red, some more blue.
+I have a more spontaneous approach to colour.
+I don’t tend to pre plan the colour of my works too much.
+I see a lot of the works that I make as being part of larger installation.
+So I sort of base my colour choices on the colours of the sculptures I already have.
+If I think I have too many sculptures that are purple or green, then I’ll bring more red, and blue in to my next sculptures for example.
 Also I pick colours based on the shape of the particular work.
-If It looks like a certain creature or a particular thing then I like choosing a colour based on that, but often my choice of colour is quite random.
+If It looks like a certain creature or a particular thing then I like choosing a colour based on that.

 And what kind of materials did you use to create these delicate pieces?

 For the smaller pieces, I work with this type of clay called “polymer clay”.
 As a teenager I’d used it to sculpt little charms and figurines, you can get a lot of detail with this type of clay, the vibrancy of the colours is also really important.
 As my snuff bottles have gotten larger I have tended to cast the base of the structure in this material called Jesmonite – similar to plaster but stronger.
 With the large pieces, either I cut them by hand, on a laser cutter, or on a CNC machine.
 Generally the best material for that process is plywood, MDF or acrylic.